Abnet32/Amazon-Clone/README.md

 ✅ User Authentication (Sign Up / Sign In)
 ✅ Product Listing & Categories
-✅ Product Search & Filtering
 ✅ Add to Cart / Remove from Cart
 ✅ Order Checkout & Stripe Payment Integration
 ✅ Responsive Design (Mobile-friendly)
-✅ Real-time Updates with Context API / Redux (if used) ✅ Firebase / MongoDB backend (depending on your setup)
+✅ Real-time Updates with Context API (if used)
+✅ Firebase / MongoDB backend (depending on your setup)

 🖥️ Tech Stack